-Image on the left is result of using only brick Bitmap.
-The surface of the block looks very smooth.
-Image on the right is rendered with Bump map added to the entire block.
-Obviously you can see the Bump texture within the brick surface.
+Image on the left is result of using only brushed metal Bitmap.
+The surface of the teapot looks very smooth.
+Image on the right is rendered with Bump map added to the teapot and its handle.
+Obviously you can see the Bump texture within the brushed metal and handle.